Quadra Island: History

 B.C. historian Jeanette Taylor states that "the We-Wai-Kai, with roots to the north among the Kwakwaka’wakw, took over the island through a complex process of both warfare and intermarriage".
 They fished for salmon year-round.
 The We-Wai-Kai band of the Kwagiulth live in Cape Mudge today.
 According to the historian, they "were prohibited from buying alcohol and barred by the government from the mechanized fishing fleet until 1926.
 Even their ceremonial gatherings – potlatches – were made illegal".
 In 1922, after mass arrests, the We-Wai-Kai people surrendered their masks and regalia to the government.
 The property was not returned to them for some 50 years, to the Nuuyumbalees Cultural Centre.

 The first school was built by the Kwagiulth people at Cape Mudge in 1893; the fishing fleet in operation at that time is still successful today.
 A copper and gold mine, the Lucky Jim, opened in 1903 but was destroyed by fire in 1941.
 In 1904, the island had "two post offices, a school, hotel, lumber camps, mills, and a mission", according to one report.
 A passenger ferry commenced service in 1949 and a ferry for vehicles started in 1960.

 By 1904, Quadra had two post offices, a school, hotel, lumber camps, mills, and a mission.
 Severe fires devastated Quadra over the years leading to a poor economy well into the 1930s.
-A passenger ferry started in 1949 and a car ferry in 1960.